tomeshnet/ipfs-live-streaming/README.md

         echo -n YOUR_DOMAIN_NAME > .keys/domain_name

-1. Obtain a read-write access token from your Digital Ocean account and store it in your local
+1. Obtain a read-write access token from your Digital Ocean account's `API` tab, then store it in your local environment:
-    environment:

         echo -n YOUR_DIGITAL_OCEAN_ACCESS_TOKEN > .keys/do_token